Qcloud1223/COMP461905/Instructions.md

 - Due to the *position-independent* feature, code in shared library often use PC-relative address to access a function/variable.
 This implicitly demands segments to be mapped at the address according to the program header table(remember VirtAddr?).
-Though the address of the first mappingdoes not matter(like `NULL` above), the following mappings probably need fixed address.
+Though the address of the first mapping does not matter(like `NULL` above), the following mappings probably need fixed address.
+---

 Alright, the memory mappings are now ready to go.
 Now, to make `FindSymbol` able to find a function provided by this library,